jjeessppeer/alang-compiler/ref.md

 ```

 ## Variable assignment
-a, b, and c can be any declared variable or number.
+a, b, and c can be any declared variable or a constant number.
 ```
 a = b;          # Copy value from 'b'. a = &b;         # Copy address of 'b'. a = *b;         # Copy value from address pointed to by 'b'.
 Ex if b=100, then copy the value from address row 100 into a. a = b[c];       # Copy value from the address x rows after 'b'.
-Ex if b is stored on row 5 copy the value of row 5+x into a. a = func();     # Copy the value returned from the function.
+Ex if b is stored on row 5 copy the value of row 5+c into a. a = func_x();   # Copy the value returned from the function.

 *a = b          # Copy value from 'b' to address pointed to by 'a'.